-The development shall not be brought into use until the footway fronting the site has been resurfaced.
+The development shall not be brought into use until the footway fronting the site has been resurfaced in accordance with details to be submitted and approved under a formal discharge of conditions application.

 Reason: In the interest of road safety and to ensure adequate and unobstructed provision for pedestrians and/or cyclists.
 This condition is imposed in accordance with the National Planning Policy Framework (March 2012) and Policy CS13 of the West Berkshire Core Strategy (2006-2026).